 Dementia - Timely Diagnosis and Management

-Improving the timely diagnosis, management and support of people living with dementia, their carers and family.
+Our PHN supports activities to improve the timely diagnosis, management and support of people our region living with dementia, their carers and family.

 One of the biggest issues facing those living with dementia, health professionals and carers, and our ability to implement appropriate management and care strategies, is that only fifty percent of all dementia cases in Australia are diagnosed.
 Of those that receive a diagnosis, the average delay between family members and close friends observing dementia symptoms and achieving a diagnosis is over three years.